Gynecomastia

-Gynecomastia (also spelled gynaecomastia) is the abnormal non-cancerous enlargement of one or both breasts in males due to the growth of breast tissue as a result of a hormone imbalance between estrogens and androgens.
-Gynecomastia can cause significant psychological distress or unease.
+Gynecomastia (also spelled gynaecomastia) is the non-cancerous enlargement of one or both breasts in men due to the growth of breast tissue as a result of a hormone imbalance between estrogens and androgens.
+Physically speaking, gynecomastia is completely benign, but it is associated with significant psychological distress, social stigma, and dysphoria.

-Gynecomastia can be normal in newborn male babies due to exposure to estrogen from the mother, in adolescent boys going through puberty, in older men over age 50, and/or in obese men.
+Gynecomastia can be normal in newborn male babies due to exposure to estrogen from the mother, in adolescent boys going through puberty, in older men over the age of 50, and in obese men.
 Most occurrences of gynecomastia do not require diagnostic tests.
 Gynecomastia may be caused by abnormal hormone changes, any condition that leads to an increase in the ratio of estrogens/androgens such as liver disease, kidney failure, thyroid disease and some non-breast tumors.
 Alcohol and some drugs can also cause breast enlargement.
 Other causes may include Klinefelter syndrome, metabolic dysfunction, or a natural decline in testosterone production.
 This may occur even if the levels of estrogens and androgens are both appropriate, but the ratio is altered.

 Gynecomastia is the most common benign disorder of the male breast tissue and affects 35% of men, being most prevalent between the ages of 50 and 69.
 It is normal for up to 70% of adolescent boys to develop gynecomastia to some degree.
 Of these, 75% resolve within two years of onset without treatment.
 If the condition does not resolve within 2 years, or if it causes embarrassment, pain or tenderness, treatment is warranted.
 Medical treatment of gynecomastia that has persisted beyond two years is often ineffective.
 Gynecomastia is different from "pseudogynecomastia", which is commonly present in men with obesity.

 Medications such as aromatase inhibitors have been found to be effective and even in rare cases of gynecomastia from disorders such as aromatase excess syndrome or Peutz–Jeghers syndrome, but surgical removal of the excess tissue can be needed to correct the condition.
 In 2019, 24,123 male patients underwent the procedure in the United States, accounting for a 19% increase since 2000.